TheHive-Project/TheHive/README.md

 ![](images/thehive-logo.png)

-As seasoned Digital Forensics & Incident Response practitioners, we have been looking for years for a solid, scalable platform to **investigate** and **collaborate** information security incidents, **store** heterogeneous observables and **analyze** them one by one or in bulk.
+As seasoned Digital Forensics & Incident Response practitioners, we have been looking for years for a solid, scalable platform to **investigate** and **collaborate** on information security incidents, **store** heterogeneous observables and **analyze** them one by one or in bulk.

 Unsatisfied with what we found on the market, development started in earnest in early 2014 and a first usable version was put in production in October 2014. **TheHive** was born and it has been used since then by about a dozen analysts on a daily basis.